Newspaper Page Text

 the deceased Mr. Finally Hoffman,

-'thc noted hotel man, who was a
+the noted hotel man. who was a

 personal friend of mine and of

-many other waiters.
-He always
+many other waiters He always

 wore a pleasant smile and was